-The arches and curves of the keyboard contour for the best comfortable wrists/hands position.
-Also, the unusual universal application and ergonomics make this keyboard one amongst the top-of-the-line ergonomic keyboards in 2022.
+The arches and curves of the keyboard contour allows for the best comfortable wrists/hands position.
+Also, the unusual universal application and ergonomics make this keyboard one of the top-of-the-line ergonomic keyboards in 2023.

-For those with carpal tunnel syndrome or arthritis, this Sculpt ergonomic keyboard is an undeniably worth-try option.
+For those with carpal tunnel syndrome or arthritis, this Sculpt ergonomic keyboard is definitely a keyboard worth trying.